pondrejk/dizzer/chap-carto_insight.md

 # BD discussions from bollier2010promise
 (@bollier2010promise
 -- For Joi Ito, the Chief Executive Officer of Creative Commons, the search for correlations is a trap to be avoided, at least in his capacity of a computer security expert and a venture capitalist.
 Ito says he is “always looking for unpredictable things that you can use opportunistically.”
 As a venture capitalist, he is looking for the “subversive outlier” whose ideas could have a big upside.
-From a security perspective, Ito says he wants to be alert to the unexpected forms of intrusion and deceit, not to the ones whose correlations can be easily discovered using computers.
+From a security perspective, Ito says he wants to be alert to the unexpected forms of intrusion and deceit, not to the ones whose correlations can be easily discovered using computers
 When you do that kind of analysis on, say, terrorist networks, you have to understand that Hezbollah is actively trying to continuously come up with patterns that they think you won’t predict.”
 “Remember,” said Ito, “the same technology that we’re using to analyze Big Data enables these other actors to become more actively random.
 The people who are outliers, who used to sort of behave randomly, now have access to the same tools as the rest of us and are looking at the same data.

 “Big Data is about exactly right now , with no historical context that is predictive,” said Ito.
 “It’s predictive of a linear thing—but you can use data collection to discover non-linearity as well. ...
 It’s important not to be obsessed with the old models that come from the old data.
 It’s more important to be ignorant enough to come up with a new model of the future.”